rohith2025/AgriSense/README.md

 ---

-**Thank you for using Agrisense!
+**Thank you for using AgriSense!
 Together, let's revolutionize agriculture with smart solutions.** 🌱